tedsluis/nmap/README.md

   192.168.11.0/24  (subnetwork=192.168.11.0/24,  netbit=24, subnetmask=255.255.255.0, network=192.168.11.0,  broadcast=192.168.11.255),  number of IP's=254
   192.168.122.1/24 (subnetwork=192.168.122.0/24, netbit=24, subnetmask=255.255.255.0, network=192.168.122.0, broadcast=192.168.122.255), number of IP's=254
 ````
-Depeding on your system and network this will take quite a while!
+Depeding on your system and network scanning will take quite a while!
+On a raspberry pi it can even take up to an hour!
 Ones it is finshed you can view 'map.html' is a web browser.

 ## Video